RPX2001/EcoWatt_TeamPowerPort/.github/instructions/copilot-agent.instructions.md

 meaing systamatically implement each feature and do the testing then only move to next.

 4. Update the to-do list as progressing further

+5. When it comes to API endpoints pay critical attention to what is expected and in what format